-Obaseki lauded for tech-based policies, as Edo Innovation Hub excites pupils, school administrator - THISDAYLIVE
+Obaseki Lauded for Tech-based Policies, as Edo Innovation Hub Excites Pupils, School Administrator - THISDAYLIVE

 “Children should be exposed to such skills early enough, not until they get to the University.
 It should start from Kindergarten, to Nursery and Primary school levels, because at these stages, they are endowed with a lot of talents and are open to exploration.”

-“Since Children are teachable at this level, it is important for us to begin to expose them to skills that would prepared them for the future,” she added.
+“Since Children are teachable at this level, it is important for us to begin to expose them to skills that would prepare them for the future,” she added.

 According to her, the school will continue to organise such excursions to the Hub to assist the children in developing skills that are relevant in the 21st century.